yessardi/getting_and_cleaning_data/codebook.md

 ## Code Book

-Below are the 88 features included in the final tidy data file "tidyaggHAR.txt" and a brief overview about them
+### Below is a brief overview about the 88 final attributes in the final tidy data file "tidyaggHAR.txt"

 - Attribute 1 Subject denote the persons(1-30) who undertook different activities
 - Attribute 2 Activity denote the different activities the subjects undertook namely WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-- Attributes 3-88 in this dataset are the Mean and Standard Deviation measures of linear acceleration(measured by accelerometer) and radial acceleration(measured by gyroscope)
+- Attributes 3-88 in the dataset are the Mean and Standard Deviation measures of linear acceleration(measured by accelerometer) and radial acceleration(measured by gyroscope)
 - XYZ is used to denote 3-axial signals in the X, Y and Z directions
 - Time domain signals all start with "time" prefix
 - Frequency domain signal variables all start with "frequency" prefix
 - Jerk signals from body linear acceleration and angular velocity derived in time are denoted by "jerk"
 - Mag from raw data has been expanded as "magnitude" and "acc" as "acceleration"
 - Mean and Standard Deviation variables have been aggregated subject-wise and activity-wise

+### Below are the 88 features included in the final tidy data file "tidyaggHAR.txt"
 	- (1)	subject
 	- (2)	activity
 	- (3)	timebodyaccelerationmeanx